Legal-NLP-EkStep/judgment_extractive_summarizer/readme.md

 ## 7. conclusion & Next Steps
 We have trained an extractive summarizer model for Indian Court judgments.
 We believe that this model will keep on improving with human in the loop feedback.
 This model in current form can also give decent summaries as shown by the results but needs caution while application.

+## Acknowledgements
+We thank Aditya Gor from lawbriefs for his valuable feeback about summaries and sharing the data for summaries created by the students which inspired the current summary structure.
+You can get the raw data by requesting on this [email](adityagor282@gmail.com).